jackcampbell89/okta.github.io/_source/_use_cases/isv/isv-syslog-references.md

 }
 ~~~

-> A successful IdP-initiated Sign On into an app called “Workplace by Facebook”:
+> A successful IdP-initiated Sign On into an app called "Workplace by Facebook":

 Note the `target[1].alternateId` is different than the `actor.alternateId`